Quick Answer

 If you stay calm, practical, and observant, you will do well.

-Most friction comes from overreacting, overexplaining, or insisting.
+Most friction comes from overreacting, overexplaining, or insisting on doing things your own way.

 The Core Reality (One Sentence)